Bally : Beach Beauty

 S/I Card Scan

 The 25 numbers are colored either red or green.
-You may be able to spot any red number or any green number (but not both) if the feature is enabled, and you succeed in potting a ball in one of the wild pockets.
+You can spot any red number or any green number (but not both) if you succeed in potting a ball in one of the enabled wild pockets.

 Spotting is allowed any time before the 4th ball is shot.
 If you pot a ball in the wild pocket on any ball after the 4th (including any extra balls), you can spot before you shoot the next ball, and you are then locked out again.